Taylor Swift: The Eras Tour: Plot

 For the eighth act, 1989, Swift wears a pink crop top and skirt while her dancers wear black and white outfits.
 She sings "Style", "Blank Space", "Shake It Off", and "Bad Blood"; "Blank Space" features female dancers with neon golf clubs destroying an animated car, while female dancers and pyrotechnics accompany "Bad Blood".
 In the ninth act, Swift appears alone in a maroon dress, performing acoustic versions of two surprise songs: "Our Song" on an acoustic guitar and "You're on Your Own, Kid" on a piano.
-(Note: In the Disney+ (Taylor's Version) release, Swift also performed "I Can See You", "Maroon", "Death by a Thousand Cuts", and "You Are in Love", in addition to the listed songs on the 26-minute "Acoustic Collection" extra.)
+(Note: In the Disney+ (Taylor's Version) release, Swift also performed "I Can See You", "Maroon", "Death by a Thousand Cuts", and "You Are in Love", in addition to the listed songs on the 26-minute "Acoustic Collection" extras, played after the end credits.)
 In the final act, Midnights, dancers carry out cloud decorations as Swift reappears in a purple faux fur coat to sing "Lavender Haze".
 Removing the coat, she performs "Anti-Hero", alongside a video of a giant version of herself terrorizing a city.
 During "Midnight Rain", she performs a quick change on-stage, shielded by her dancers' umbrellas, exchanging an oversized light purple and blue T-shirt for a rhinestone-adorned blue bodysuit.
 Swift and dancers perform "Vigilante Shit" in a burlesque chair dance, followed by "Bejeweled" and "Mastermind" in choreographed moves.
-They end the show with "Karma" with Swift and dancers in different colored tinsel fringed jackets, amidst confetti and fireworks.
-"Long Live (Taylor's Version)" plays during the end credits.
+They end the show with "Karma" with Swift and dancers in different coloured tinsel fringed jackets, amidst confetti and fireworks.
+"Long Live" plays during the end credits.